rishisim/Extracting-Meanings-of-List-of-Words-From-A-Website-URL-Python-Webscraping/README.md

     b.
 Download the .ipynb file in the source code, and upload it to the workspace in the link.

 **Note**: Sometimes the dictionary may not include a word or the class with which the definition is in may be different.
 It's also possible that the word inputted is not a word at all (for example, the number 0).
 Therefore, when running the code with that type of word, it may output an error called `'NoneType' object has no attribute 'text'`.
 If this error pops up, check the wrod you inputted into the function and change it.
+However, this happens rarely.